Using Skupper Podman

 Skupper is now installed for user '<username>'.
 Use 'skupper status' to get more information.

-If you require that other sites can link to the site you are creating:
+If you do not require that other sites can link to the site you are creating:

 3. Check the status of your site: